portlandcodeschool/ios/schedule.md

     * Create a subclass of NSObject with a NSInteger and NSString property.
     * Create a category of NSString with a method that changes a new string foo and returns bar.

-# Week 3

-## 5. Code formatting, Views, Textfields, Navigation stacks and starting an app. *20 Nov 2014*
+## Class 5.
+Code formatting, Views, Textfields, Navigation stacks and starting an app. *20 Nov 2014*
   * Plan
     * Common code formatting practices.
     * UIViews